Gray-headed Coneflower is a native erect perennial forb with slightly ridged stems growing 3 to 4 feet high. Stems usually have short rough hair.

 Habitat: Gray-headed Coneflower grows from a rhizomatous root system and tends to form clumps by the spreading rhizomes.
 It requires sunny open areas with mesic to dry conditions, adapting to many soil types.

-Names: The genus Ratibida is an older, now obscure, name that has been re-applied to this species which was formerly in the genus Lepachys.
+Names: The genus Ratibida is an older, now obscure, name that has been re-applied to this species which was formerly in the genus Lepachys and Rudbeckia.
 The species pinnata, means 'feather-like' referring to the leaves which have fine segments arranged along a common stem - referring here to the separate leaflets of the major leaves.
 The author names for the plant classification starts with ‘Vent.’ who is Étienne Pierre Ventenat (1757-1808), French botanist who published several works about plants in French gardens including the rare plants of Malmaison.
 French gardens grew many species imported from the New World.
-His work was updated by ‘Barnhart’ who is John Hendley Barnhart (1871-1949), American botanist and author who was Bibliographer of the New York Botanical Garden.
+He published the plant as Rudbeckia pinnata in 1802.
+John Torrey and Asa Gray named it Lepachys pinnata in 1842 but finally in 1897 the previous work was amended and the name updated to the current by ‘Barnhart’ who is John Hendley Barnhart (1871-1949), American botanist and author who was Bibliographer of the New York Botanical Garden.

 Comparisons: Gray-headed Coneflower resembles Green-headed coneflower (Rudbeckia laciniata) except that there the height of the disc is lower and the large lower leaves are palmate instead of pinnately divided.
+The Green also has flower heads in clusters.
 A much shorter plant is the Long-headed Coneflower, Ratibida columnifera, (also called Prairie Coneflower) which, as the name implies, has a much taller disc cone.

 Above: 1st photo - Flowers are on a long stalk will above the leaves.
 2nd photo - Disc florets open from the bottom of the cone upward.
 3rd photo - The flower head has 2 series of phyllaries, 10 to 15 in number.